abhishek14311431/AI-Product-Development-Engineer-intern-assignment/README.md

 ---

-## 3. How It Works — Our Approach and Architecture
+## ## 3.
+How It Works — Our Approach and Architecture

 ### Multi-Agent Orchestration
-We implemented a **state-passing graph pattern** (similar to LangGraph but natively in Node.js) to orchestrate the research workflow.
-Instead of a single LLM trying to do everything in one massive prompt, we isolate responsibilities:
+We implemented the workflow using **LangGraph.js** (`@langchain/langgraph`), defining a typed shared state via `Annotation.Root` and orchestrating five specialized nodes through a compiled `StateGraph`.
+Instead of a single LLM trying to do everything in one massive prompt, we isolate responsibilities into independent agent nodes connected by explicit edges:

 ```mermaid
 flowchart TD